surpher/PactSwift/README.md

 ----

-⚠️ There seems to be an issue with linking transient dependencies building `XCFramework`s and building them using `carthage`.
+⚠️ There seems to be an issue with linking transient dependencies when building `XCFramework`s and when building the framework using `carthage`.
+It affects builds using Xcode 13.3+.
 Please consider using SPM or create your own `XCFramework` and link it in your project appropriately.

 ----